 Stage 1: Report an injury

-If you have been advised that one of your employees has been injured, you have 72 hours to report the injury to us.
+If you have been advised that one of your employees has been injured, you are required by law to report the injury to us within 72 hours.

 For instructions on how to report an injury, including the types of accidents or situations that require an employer report of injury, see Report an injury: For employers

 Once you've submitted your injury report, please ensure your worker has a copy of the worker handbook.
 This handbook will help them understand what the next steps are and what we need from him/her.
 Download a PDF copy.

 In order for the claim process to begin, we require reports from: